 \chapter{Introduction}

 Machine learning in Hilbert spaces has become a useful modeling and prediction tool in many areas of science and engineering.
 Recently, there was an emerging interest in developing learning algorithms in Banach spaces \cite{Zhou2003, MicchelliPontil2004, ZhangXuZhang2009}.
-Learning problems are usually well-posed in reproducing kernel Hilbert spaces (RKHSs).
-It is desirable to solve learning problems in the Banach spaces endowed with the certain reproducing kernels.
-The paper \cite{ZhangXuZhang2009} introduced a concept of reproducing kernel Banach spaces (RKBSs) in the context of machine learning by employing the notion of the seme-inner products.
-The use of seme-inner products in construction of RKBSs has its limitation.
-The main purpose of this paper is to systematically study the construction of RKBSs without using the seme-inner products.
+Machine learning is usually well-posed in reproducing kernel Hilbert spaces (RKHSs).
+It is desirable to solve learning problems in Banach spaces endowed with certain reproducing kernels.
+Paper \cite{ZhangXuZhang2009} introduced a concept of reproducing kernel Banach spaces (RKBSs) in the context of machine learning by employing the notion of semi-inner products.
+The use of semi-inner products in construction of RKBSs has its limitation.
+The main purpose of this paper is to systematically study the construction of RKBSs without using the semi-inner products.